SzymonKubica/advent-of-code/README.md

     └── rust

 ```
-We store all puzzle input files int the `input-files` directory.
+We store all puzzle input files in the `input-files` directory.
 Solution
 impelementations in different languages should source the input files from
 there.